bilalekremharmansa/converterpy/README.md

-# convertpy
+# converterpy

-convertpy is designed as a customizable conversion tool to convert one thing to another.
+converterpy is designed as a customizable conversion tool to convert one thing to another.

 # Usage